jordipons/musicnn/FAQs.md

 # Frequently Asked Questions (FAQs)

 * **Which 50-tags does the MTT model predict?** These are: guitar, classical, slow, techno, strings, drums, electronic, rock, fast, piano, ambient, beat, violin, vocal, synth, female, indian, opera, male, singing, vocals, no vocals, harpsichord, loud, quiet, flute, woman, male vocal, no vocal, pop, soft, sitar, solo, man, classic, choir, voice, new age, dance, male voice, female vocal, beats, harp, cello, no voice, weird, country, metal, female voice, choral.
-These are determined by the [https://github.com/keunwoochoi/magnatagatune-list](MagnaTagATune dataset), that is used for training the MTT model.
+These are determined by the [https://github.com/keunwoochoi/magnatagatune-list](MagnaTagATune) dataset, that is used for training the MTT model.

 * **Which are the typical cases where the model fails?** When the input audio has content that is out of the 50-tags vocabulary.
 Although in these cases the predictions are consistend and reasonable, one cannot predict `bass` if this tag is not part of the vocabulary of the model.